Gold Lifetime High & Low: Check Gold All-Time High, Lowest Price History & FAQs (2025)

 2. The Dollar’s Mood

 Gold and the U.S. dollar are like rivals.
-A weaker dollar often lifts gold prices since it’s priced in dollars and gets cheaper for international buyers.
+A weaker dollar often lifts gold rates since it’s priced in dollars and gets cheaper for international buyers.
 The dollar’s 2025 dip helped gold hit $3,500.

 3. Interest Rates